RSDKModding/RetroED/README.md

 A: Submit an issue in the issues tab and it will get followed up on as soon as we get the chance to.
 Please provide as much information as possible when submitting bugs!
 We also accept PRs for bug fixes & revisions where applicable!

 # Contact:
-Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any questions you may need to know about the editor or how to use it.
+Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any questions you may have about the editor or how to use it.